This article has links to products and services we love, which we may make commission from.

 From landscape design to architecture to handmade custom design work, this varied and busy festival is fun for artists and spectators alike.

-If you’re looking for something fun and active to do outdoors this spring in Boston, you should take a waterfront bike tour.
+If you’re looking for something fun and active to do outdoors this spring in Boston, consider taking a waterfront bike tour.

-This nearly 3-hour tour gives you a complete experience of the city from along the Charles River.
+This 2.5-hour tour gives you a complete experience of the city from along the Charles River.

 You won’t want to miss this relaxed outdoorsy adventure with a knowledgeable guide!